Guided Wave Testing GWT

 - Embedded reporting software allows the operator to analyse the results and produce a report on the spot.

-- Enhanced Focusing Capability (EFC) rings (pipes 4” and above) improve defect characterisation and provides colour coded C-Scan type maps of the pipe.
+- Enhanced Focusing Capability (EFC) rings (pipes 4-inch and above) improve defect characterisation and provide colour coded C-Scan maps of the pipe.
 In effect, the EFC processing focuses on all reflectors over the entire range of the shot.
 This improves sensitivity as well as making the guided wave data more understandable to the end user.

 - Rigorous operator training and certification with individual electronic keys that activate the system and track its use by each operator.

 Although guided waves will travel long distances under good conditions (over 100m in uncoated, straight, gas filled pipe) the effective range on most pipes is less (roughly 5m-50m).
 There are many reasons for this including: